LeonNgwala/Helpdesk-System/README.md

 # Helpdesk Ticketing System

 A real-world **Helpdesk Ticketing System** built with **C#** and **.NET 8 Web API**.
-This project is designed for learning and portfolio purposes — showcasing how to build a backend system that could be used in IT support environments.
+This project is designed for learning and portfolio purposes, showcasing how to build a backend system that could be used in IT support environments.

 ---